16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 What is a Sales Strategy?

-A sales strategy is a combination of the methods and tactics your sales reps use to strategically close deals.
-It includes planning out who you'll sell to, how your team members will engage with them, and what the buying process will look like.
+A sales strategy is a combination of the methods and tactics sales reps use to strategically close deals.
+It includes planning who you'll sell to, how you’ll engage with them, and what the buying process will look like.

 A sales strategy includes things like:

-In short, sales managers can create a strategy for their team by implementing different sales tactics and showing their team how to use each tactic throughout the sales process to get the best results.
+In short, sales managers can create an effective strategy by testing and implementing different sales tactics and showing their team how to use them to get the best results.
+It’s not groundbreaking, but it does require you to know what the hell you’re doing.

 • A clearer understanding of your target customers ✅